fortrabbit/legal/README.md

 # fortrabbit legal documents

 Ever wondered, what actually have changed in that terms?
 Well, we too.
 We believe in transparency.
 See a diff and a version history of our terms and other legal documents.
-This repo containes the original source of the fortrabbit documents, includung:
+This repo includes:

-* Terms of service
+* Terms of service — original German version and English translation
-* Service level agreemment
+* Service level agreement
 * Privacy policy
-* Imprint
+* Legal notice (Imprint)

-# Contributing
+## Contributing

 This is a read-only repo for obvious reasons.
 Pull requests will be rejected.

-# License
+## License

 Do what ever you want with it.
 Fork and reuse for your own project.